puniverse/quasar/docs/manual/core.md

 Other than `Fiber`'s constructor and `start` method, and possibly the `join` and `get` methods, you will not access the `Fiber` class directly much.
 To perform operations you would normally want to do on a thread, it is better to use the `Strand` class (discussed later), which is a generalizations of both threads and fibers.

+### Thread Locals

+Using `ThreadLocal`s in a fiber works as you'd expect – the values are local to the fiber.
+An `InheritableThreadLocal` inherits its value from the fiber's parent, i.e. the thread or the fiber that spawned it.

 ### Suspendable This, Suspendable That

 The `run` method in `Fiber`, `SuspendableRunnable` and `SuspendableCallable` declares that it may throw a `SuspendExecution` exception.
 This is not a real exception, but part of the inner working of fibers.
 Any method that may run in a fiber and may block, declares to throw this exception or is annotated with the `@Suspendable` annotation.
 Such a method is called a *suspendable method*.
 When a method you write calls a suspendable method, it, too, is a suspendable method, and must therefore declare to throw `SuspendExecution` (if you cannot add this exception to your method's `throws` clause, say, because you're implementing an interface that does not throw it, you can annotate your method with the `@Suspendable` annotation, but this requires extra consideration; please see the [Advanced Fiber Usage](#advanced-fibers) section).
 Adding `SuspendExecution` to the `throws` clause is convenient because it makes the compiler force you to add the exception to any method that calls your method, which you should.